9 Of The Best Drinks To Sip On When You're Sick + What To Avoid

 In the bouts of a sweaty fever fit, sipping on a hot drink sounds, well, uncomfortable.
 But could it be worth it?

-One randomized controlled trial, published in the journal Rhinology, says compared to room-temperature drinks, hot drinks are more effective at relieving runny nose, cough, sneezing, sore throat, chilliness, and tiredness—aka common cold and flu symptoms.
+One randomized controlled trial, published in the journal Rhinology, says compared to room-temperature drinks, hot drinks are more effective at relieving runny nose2, cough, sneezing, sore throat, chilliness, and tiredness—aka common cold and flu symptoms.

 Interestingly, the researchers also noticed the physiological responses (activation of airway secretions and salivation) were elicited by a psychological reaction.
 Functional medicine doctor Amy Shah, M.D., calls these placebo effects "comfort benefits."